Up to 11 inches (to shoulder)

 While they are an intelligent breed, house training puppies is essential and requires consistency.

-This breed can take up a lot of time to groom, as the fur needs to be brushed at least once a week to prevent it getting tangled.
+This breed can take up a lot of time to groom, as the fur needs to be brushed at least once a week to prevent it from getting tangled.
 Lhasa Apsos shed their hair slowly but continuously.

 Is a Lhasa Apso good for me?